-Recreational farm ponds vary in size and purpose and management goals differ widely from owner to owner.
-Some pond owners want clear water with only small amounts of vegetation and a few fish to catch.
-This pond is meant mainly for relaxation and aesthetics.
-Other pond owners want to fish more often, but also want to enjoy the wildlife that are attracted to the pond.
-Still others want to intensely manage their ponds for great fishing whether it’s trophy bass, trophy bluegill, or just a good balance of the two.
-Additionally, many ponds are used as a source of irrigation on the farm.
+These days many ponds are just backyard recreational ponds.
+Management goals vary from owner to another.
+Some pond owners want very little productivity (very little fish removed).
+They want little vegetation with just a few fish.
+This pond is just meant for relaxation and aesthetics.
+Other pond owners want to fish every once in a while but primarily just want to enjoy the wildlife that’s attracted to it.
+And then others want to manage their ponds for great fishing whether it’s trophy bass, trophy bluegill or just a good balance of the two.

-As you can imagine, each goal has very different management practices associated with it.
-When a pond owner asks about a management practice like fertilization, my first question in return to them is, “What is your goal for the pond?”
+Each goal has very different management practices associated with it.
+When a pond owner asks about a management practice like fertilization, my first question to them is, “What is your goal for the pond?”